dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fix bug in Test-TargetResourceOnFullSKU function when group being set to a single member.
     * Fix bug in Set-TargetResourceOnFullSKU function when group being set to a single member.
     * Fix bugs in Assert-GroupNameValid to throw correct exception.
+* Merged xProcess with in-box Process resource and added tests.

 ### 3.12.0.0